jupyterhub/jupyterhub/docs/source/reference/server-api.md

 ## Waiting for a server to start

-After receiving a `202 Accepted` response, you have to wait for it to start.
+After receiving a `202 Accepted` response, you have to wait for the server to start.
 Two approaches can be applied to establish when the server is ready:

 1. {ref}`Polling the server model <polling>`
-2. {ref}`Using the Progress API <progress>`
+2. {ref}`Using the progress API <progress>`

 (polling)=

 ### Polling the server model

-The simplest way to check if a server is ready is to programmatically query the server model until the following two conditions are true:
+The simplest way to check if a server is ready is to programmatically query the server model until two conditions are true:

-: 1.
-The server name is contained in the `servers` response, and : 2. `servers['servername']['ready']` is true
+1. The server name is contained in the `servers` response, and
+2. `servers['servername']['ready']` is true.

 The Python code snippet below can be used to check if a server is ready: